JetBrains/intellij-sdk-docs/topics/intro/sdk_style.md

   * No file extension (*.java, *.kt, *.py, etc.) is used by convention.
   * Be judicious when using such links.
     Generally, only one link is needed for a given file on a documentation page.
-* Links to files in source code packages in other GitHub repositories follow much the same rules, except the links use a different custom `gh-...` prefix defined in <path>v.list</path>.

 ### Guidelines for Highlighting Syntax